ghodke6603/portfolio_proj/README.md

 # portfolio_proj
-portfolio project using HTML and CSS
+portfolio project using HTML and CSS.